 SWAP Residency, Ukraine.
 British Council

-A research/ process based residency working with a new contemporary arts centre, The Jam Factory (opening 2022)
+A research/ process based residency working with a new contemporary arts centre, The Jam Factory (opening 2022) in Lviv.

 Research and conversations with Jam Factory staff and members of the public highlighted the fact that the Jam Factory is physically, culturally and psychologically distant from the cultural centre of Lviv.
 We devised a series of strategies to creatively connect the centre of the city to Pidzamche, the post-industrial area where the Jam Factory is situated.